On the stability of vanishing cycles of \'etale sheaves in positive characteristic: sheaves

 \subsection{Examples}

-\begin{example} The sheaves in Examples \ref{ex1}, \ref{ex2} are not $\mu c$ (for $p>3$) by the computations there and Lemma \ref{phiindepofttfun}.
-Example \ref{ex2} shows that $SS$ being Lagrangian does not imply being $\mu c$.
-We do not know if being $\mu c$ implies $SS$ being Lagrangian.
-Furthermore, similar computations at other points show that Example \ref{ex1} is not $\mu c$ anywhere.
+\begin{example} ($p>3$) The sheaves in Examples \ref{ex1} and \ref{ex2} are not $\mu c$ by the computations there and Lemma \ref{phiindepofttfun}.
+Example \ref{ex2} shows that the $SS$ being Lagrangian does not imply being $\mu c$.
+We do not know if being $\mu c$ implies the $SS$ being Lagrangian.
+Furthermore, similar computations at other points show that Example \ref{ex1} is not $\mu c$ anywhere along the divisor.
 On the other hand, as we show now, Example \ref{ex2} is $\mu c$ everywhere (along the smooth locus of $SS\mathcal{F}$) except above the origin.\\

 Consider $((0,1),dx)\in SS\mathcal{F}$, the other points are similar.
 Change coordinates, we may assume the sheaf is given by $t^p-t=(y+1)/x^{p-1}$ and the point in question is $(x_0,\xi)=((0,0),dx)$.
-By the same reasoning as in the first paragraph of the proof of Theorem \ref{thmstab}, it suffices to show: for any smooth curves on an \etale open neighbourhood of $x_0$ passing through $x_0$ with conormal at $x_0$ proportional to $dx$, $sw(C)$ is independent of the curve.
-By Implicit Function Theorem, any such curve is of the form $\{x=c_2y^2+c_3y^3+c_4y^4+...\}, c_2\neq0$ in the formal neighbourhood of $x_0$.
-The restriction of the sheaf is given by Artin-Schreier equation which has Swan conductor $2p-1$, independent of $C$. \end{example}
+By the same reasoning as in the first paragraph of the proof of Theorem \ref{thmstab}, it suffices to show: for any smooth curves on an \etale open neighbourhood of $x_0$ passing through $x_0$ with conormal at $x_0$ proportional to $dx$, $\mathrm{sw}(C)$ is independent of the curve.
+By the Implicit Function Theorem, any such curve is of the form $\{x=c_2y^2+c_3y^3+c_4y^4+...\}, c_2\neq0$ in the formal neighbourhood of $x_0$.
+The restriction of the sheaf is given by Artin-Schreier equation which has Swan conductor $2p-2$, independent of $C$. \end{example}

 In the following, we will use coordinates $[x:y:z]$ on $\mathbb{P}^2$ and $[a:b:c]$ on its dual.